Create a generative AI chat app

 While the ChatCompletions API is widely used, it is increasingly being superseded by the newer Responses API.
 Let’s update the code to use it.

-1. In the chat-client.py code, in the main function, replace the code under the comment Get a response with the following code that uses the Responses API.
+1. In the chat-app.py code, in the main function, replace the code under the comment Get a response with the following code that uses the Responses API.

 # Get a response